abeeds/RASP_Front_End/README.md

 This is the front end repo for [RASP](https://github.com/abeeds/RASP) <br>
 [To-do list](https://github.com/abeeds/RASP_Front_End/blob/main/to-do-list.md)

+## Build and Run
+- install packages with `npm install`
+- if running local backend server run `./local.sh` to run the frontend
+- if running cloud backend server run `./cloud.sh` to run the frontend

 # Default React README
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.